 in the outside aviaries.

-Our pair of long-eared owls joined us in spring 2010 and are on display in the outside aviaries.
-This shy and secretive owl is a British native with golden eyes, prominent ear-tufts and a tall slim stature.
-A pair of long-eared owls can be seen in the outside aviaries, plus one that features in our owl flying display.
+Our pair of long-eared owls joined us in spring 2010.
+This shy and secretive species of owl is a British native with golden eyes, prominent ear-tufts and a tall slim stature.
+Our pair can be seen in the outside aviaries, plus one that features in our afternoon owl flying display.

 American mink was brought over to Britain by fur farm operators.
 Though farming has ceased, many mink had already escaped into the wild and have had a devastating effect on native wildlife, in particular the water vole.
 We a

 The muntjac is a small deer originally native to China and other parts of eastern Asia.
 It was brought to private estates in Britain about a hundred years ago but has since escaped and is thriving in the wild throughout southern England.
 Our muntjac reside in the Copse with the red squirrels and in the deer enclosure with the roe deer.

 This unique enclosure, housing rarely seen native night species, was opened by Chris Packham in March 2012.
 Featuring specially designed reverse lighting, the Nocturnal House allows you to observe the mysterious night time world of bats, hedgehogs and dormice during the day.

 Our main outdoor picnic area, just outside the Visitor Centre, is great during fine weather, where you can relax under the shade of low trees and in case rain appears you can take shelter in the nearby Coffee Shop.
 There is also a picnic area in 'deer corner'.

 The pine marten is rarely seen in the wild.
 They are agile hunters with attractive colouring and features.
 We currently have four, called Hamish, Buttons, Bonnie and Clyde.
 Their enclosures are linked by overhead runs and Hamish enjoys viewing visitors from on high.